 - Keep them away from any heat source.

 - Avoid strong, direct light.
 Some dried herbs especially, are extremely light sensitive and will lose their flavour quickly.

 Spices and herbs can be refrigerated or frozen but as they last well without doing so, it’s not necessary.

-I have been keeping my spices in containers in a drawer for many years now.
+I have been keeping my spices in containers in a kitchen drawer for many years now.
 I have found that it is the easiest way for me to access the spices I need and put back them again quickly.
-Sometimes an Indian style dish I am cooking, will use more than 5 different spices.

-Related Post: Spice Drawer – Before And After
+Related Post: Organize Spices In A Spice Drawer

 Up until recently I stored the ground and whole spices in an assortment of recycled condiment jars.
 Thanks Vegemite and baby food jars!
-However it had become really disorganised, and grotty!
+However my DIY spice jars had become really disorganized, and grotty!
 Check out this post to see how I upgraded my spice storage using 500mL sized glass jars from Kmart.
 Now that I am using the same size containers for every herb and spice, I can fit a lot more spices in the drawer.

 The advantage of a spice drawer to store spices is that it keeps the spices away from heat and light.
 It can also be a way of storing large quantities of spice.

 Put together some pretty spice jars, colorful spices and a beautiful spice rack, and you have an organized spice storage area in your kitchen.
 Spice racks are versatile and can be a great option in small spaces.
 Mount it to the wall, the back of the pantry door or even underneath an overhead cabinet.

 Or what about a test tube spice rack?